-The homework assignments will be related directly to the assigned readings and will be assigned throughout the semester.
-They may require searching for evidence to support a point of view on an issue being discussed in class, or watch a short report or a video and answer questions accordingly.
+Two or three tasks of the homework assignments will be related directly to the assigned readings and will be assigned throughout the semester.
+They may require searching for evidence to support a point of view on an issue being discussed in class, interviewing a speaker of a particular variety of English or of another language, or writing a short report on a newspaper article or a relevant film.
+Students could also suggest topics for a task.

-There will be four short (approximately thirty minute) scheduled quizzes based on the assigned readings and class discussion.
+There will be four short (approximately twenty minute) scheduled quizzes based on the assigned readings and class discussion.